 You’ll be working with Kerik Kouklis and yours truly, both accomplished photographic artists and instructors with work in many private and museum collections.
 We are survivors of the very successful first, second and third annual summit in 2017, 2018 and 2019 and so excited to continue with the 4th after the world took a year off!
 We will both be available at all times for consultation, instruction and a few sordid tales.

 A relatively new aspect to photography is the use of drones and several people have begun bringing them on trips.
 Both Kerik and I are accomplished UAV pilots and I have my Part 107 commercial license here in the states.
 We will both be available for some instruction in drone photography for those interested.
 The place we will be in Iceland is ideal for drone photography in that it is very lightly traveled and as long as we are respectful, we will have little problem with closed airpace aside from the local landing strip.

 You can reserve your spot on this adventure by either making your deposit, or paying the full fee all at once.
 If not paying in full, you will have scheduled payment installments to help spread your costs out.
 Once registered, you will start receiving a series of newsletters leading up to the trip as well as a payment schedule.

-Keep in mind that this trip is a go meaning your deposit will be non-refundable.
 You will be responsible for your travel to and from Iceland.
 You must be at Keflavik Airport (KEF) the morning of the start date to meet with the group.
 More information upon registration!